The library is open. Read the FAQs

 Library Organisation, Strategy and Structure

-The State Library of Western Australia comprises five directorates:
+The State Library of Western Australia comprises four directorates:

 Strategic and Corporate Services

-The Strategic & Corporate Services directorate supports the organisation in the areas of strategic projects, budget planning, information and communication technology, corporate services and building management.
-Finance and human resource services are provided in collaboration with the Department of Culture and the Arts and the Office of Shared Services.
+Strategic and Corporate Services supports the organisation in the areas of financial management and budget planning, human resource services and building management.
+Some information and communication technology services and human resources services, building maintenance services, payroll and financial processing are provided in collaboration with the Department of Local Government, Sport and Cultural Industries.

-The Executive area manages support services to the Chief Executive Officer, the Library Board of Western Australia and other strategic partners.
+Executive Services manages internal audit, marketing and communications functions, strategic projects and support services to the CEO, the Library Board and other strategic partners.
 This includes providing policy advice and research support on issues and trends relevant to the State Library and the Library Board.
-The internal audit and marketing and communications functions are also managed by the Executive area.
+Executive Services is also responsible for providing advice to the Minister for Culture and the Arts.